ITenthusiasm/isaiahs-legacy/react-cra/README.md

     rootReducer.ts
 ```

 There are two main reasons I encourage this folder structure.
 First, it helps you reason about redux better.
 I have seen many a people -- professional or not -- misuse redux because they don't understand how it truly works.
 For instance, many people don't understand that a combined redux store is composed of multiple reducers that manage their own _portion_ of the total state.
-Divinding your `store` folder by reducers helps reinforce this proper understanding of redux.
+Dividing your `store` folder by reducers helps reinforce this proper understanding of redux.

 On a similar note, having a `store/initialState` file that holds the initial global state helps reinforce the idea that the final store you export holds all of the state.
 By having your reducers default to a portion of that initial state, you're again reinforcing the idea that there's a _global_ state from which each reducer takes a _portion_.